 Openness in Goods And Financial Markets

 One of the ways to measure the openness in goods and financial markets is through the Measure of Openness is the ratio of exports to GDP.
 In the USA, the measure of openness is 11%.
 Another measure is the ratio of exports to tradable goods.
 Tradable goods are goods like cars and computers, but exclude goods such as houses and haircuts.
-Sixty percent of total GDP is tradable goods.
+Sixty percent of the total GDP is tradable goods.

 Openness in Goods Markets